tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

-## Let’s get some things out of the way
+## Let's get some things out of the way